sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 In this requirement, the partitions are less clear and it is essential to understand the problem fully in order to derive the partitions.

-The classes/partitions are:
+One way to perform the analysis is to consider how the input variables affect the output variables.
+We observe that:

+* There are three input variables: _number of small bars_, _number of big bars_, _number of kilos in a package_.
+They are all integers and values can range from 0 to infinite.
+* Given a valid _number of kilos in a package_, the outcome is then based on the _number of big bars_ and _number of small bars_.
+This means we can not analyse each variable separately, but only together.

+We derive the following classes / partitions:

 * **Need only small bars**.
-A solution that only uses the provided small bars.
+A solution that only uses small bars (and does not use big bars).
 * **Need only big bars**.
-A solution that only uses the provided big bars.
+A solution that only uses the big bars (and does not use small bars).
 * **Need small + big bars**.
 A solution that has to use both small and big bars.
 * **Not enough bars**.
 A case in which it is impossible, because there are not enough bars.

+We also derive an invalid class:

-* **Not from the specs**: An exceptional case.
+* **Not from the specs**: An exceptional case (e.g., negative numbers in any of the inputs).

-For each of these classes, we can devise concrete test cases:
+For each of these classes, we can devise five concrete test cases:

 * **Need only small bars**. small = 4, big = 2, total = 3
 * **Need only big bars**. small = 5, big = 3, total = 10